June057/Node.js-Best-Practices/README.md

 Otherwise: When invoking some component, being uncertain which type of errors come in return – it makes proper error handling much harder.
 Even worse, using custom types to describe errors might lead to loss of critical error information like the stack trace!

-🔗 Read More: using the built-in error object